surajondev/awesome-web3.0/README.md

 ![Awesome Web3 Free Resources](https://user-images.githubusercontent.com/67496096/167166978-7e49d114-8d84-4f76-a1f4-0d3d304b9439.png)

 The hot time to learn and ace in Web 3.0 is now.
 The community is still developing.
-There are sufficient resources and help in the community to start learning the web3.
+There are sufficient resources and help in the community to start learning about web3.

-Developers who are unsure about the future of web3.
-I strongly believe in web3 due to the following reasons:
+For developers who are unsure about the future of web3, I strongly believe in web3 for the following reasons:
-- Community is building in recent times for learning and developing
+- Recently, the community has been growing for learners and developers
 - There are startup ideas revolving around web3
 - This is the next big thing in web dev
 - Companies are building tools that help the development process
 - There are [grants](https://twitter.com/VittoStack/status/1491007572769488901) available for web3 projects

-I do believe in Web3.
-So remove any doubts from your mind regarding web3 and let's get started.
+I do believe in Web3, so remove any doubts from your mind regarding web3 and let's get started.

 ---

-This repository is consists of collection of awesome resources to learn Web 3.0.
+This repository consists of collections of awesome resources to learn Web 3.0.

 - [Awesome Web 3.0](#awesome-web-30)
   - [Blockchain](#blockchain)